-Charms Bar can also be quite distracting at times, especially when you shake it up every time you move the cursor over Close button in an opened window.
+Charms Bar can also be quite distracting at times, especially when you shake it up every time you move the cursor over the Close button in an opened window.

-And since you can easily display the Charms Bar by pressing the Win + C hotkey on your keyboard, the ‘Hot Corners’ feature basically feel a bit redundant on non-touchable Windows 8 and 8.1 PCs.
+And since you can easily display the Charms Bar by pressing the Win + C hotkey on your keyboard, the ‘Hot Corners’ feature basically feels a bit redundant on non-touchable Windows 8 and 8.1 PCs.

 On the bright side, if you want to disable Charms Bar in Windows 8.1 then today we’re going to show you three simple ways to do this.
 Read on.

 ALSO READ: How To Disable All Chrome Extensions With One Click.

 Disable Charms Bar in Windows 8.1 via Taskbar Properties

 The Taskbar and Navigation Properties window is the quickest way to disable the Charms Bar.